Water Quality Melbourne: Understanding the Risks and Solutions 2026

 Biological Factors

 Bacteria, viruses, and protozoa are microorganisms that contaminate water.
-These microorganisms lead to diseases like gastroenteritis, cholera & other waterborne diseases.
-Accordingly, water is monitored for pathogens aggressively for this reason.
+These microorganisms cause diseases such as gastroenteritis, cholera & other waterborne illnesses.
+Accordingly, water is aggressively monitored for pathogens.

 Viruses: Water can also contain viruses, such as norovirus and hepatitis A, both of which may cause severe gastrointestinal symptoms.